AkshayAwtade/Maps/README.md

 MAPS Application
-One can add annotations in the map
+This a objective C program in which one can view standard, Hybrid and satellite map view